SharjeelAlam/ApplicantManagementSystem/README.md

 A web application to allow information management of job applicants.
 The application constitutes an ASP.NET MVC front-end and a REST API based back-end with a SQL Server database.

 --------Connection Details-----------
-1)Entity Framework code first approach used.
+1) Entity Framework code first approach used.
 By default it will create database by the name "JobCandidateManagementDB" in local machine.
-2)Connection string present in App.config file of project JCMS."DataModelLayer", and Web.config file of projects "JCMS.RestAPI" and "JCMS.Web.MVC" respectively.
+2) Connection string present in App.config file of project JCMS."DataModelLayer", and Web.config file of projects "JCMS.RestAPI" and "JCMS.Web.MVC" respectively.
-3)REST API url is being read from the Web.config of "JCMS.Web.MVC".
+3) REST API url is being read from the Web.config of "JCMS.Web.MVC".
 The property name is "RestApiURL".

 --------Run Guidelines---------------
 1) Open the solution "JobCandidateManagementSystem".